Reviews

 It is tempting to see Ron DeSantis's ransacking of New College, Christopher Rufo's attack on critical race theory, and Texas's defunding of offices for diversity, equity, and inclusion as exceptional acts of right-wing overreach.
 Darian-Smith, however, provides the much-needed tools to situate these attacks as local iterations of the creeping authoritarianism and societal fascisms spreading around the world.
 Defenders of democracy and academic freedom must enter the existential fight ahead with the clear analysis that Darian-Smith provides.

-Eve Darian-Smith has produced a fresh take of vital importance for those who care about American and global democracy.
+Eve Darian-Smith has produced a fresh work of vital importance for those who care about American and global democracy.
 This is a must-read book not only for new and seasoned scholars alike but for anyone concerned about backsliding democracies.
 What's especially original is the manner in which Darian-Smith foregrounds the link between rising antidemocracy and recent declines in academic freedom.
 The best part is that she provides a road map for fighting back!

 Book Details